H2Swine/flac/man/flac.md

 `flac -8Vfo Track04.flac -T "ARTIST=Queen" -- -4.wav`
 :	Options in their short version - those invoked with single dash -
-	can be concatenated until one that takes an argument: here -o and -T do, and so one of them requires its own dash.
+	can be shortened until one that takes an argument: here -o and -T do, and so one of them requires its own dash.
 	This command line takes the track -4.wav as input; its filename starts with a dash, so it needs the \-- to keep the encoder from